timsixth/T-DataBasesAPI/README.md

-Simple (spigot/bungee plugin) api to connecting to database.
+Simple (spigot plugin) api to connecting to database.

-You don't have to write some code to connect to mysql or sqlite.
+More indormation on wiki: https://github.com/timsixth/T-DataBasesAPI/wiki You don't have to write some code to connect to mysql or sqlite.
 Only you have to type in config hostname,password .etc.
 Immediately you can excute query, without writing code to connect to database.